Program Overview

 What skills do you need prior to applying for the management master’s degree program?

 There are no prerequisite skills required for admission to the management program.
-Most of our students come to us with more than 5 years of professional experience, and 75% have professional experience in management.
+Most of our students come to us with more than 5 years of professional experience, and 75 percent have professional experience in management.
 If you complete the courses for admissions successfully and meet additional eligibility requirements, you will be admitted.

 What can you do with a master’s degree in management?